sendgrid/sendgrid-csharp/README.md

 Here are some [examples of common API use cases](USE_CASES.md), such as how to send an email with a transactional template.

+# Announcements

+Our Developer Experience team is conducting planned maintenance from 03/09/2021 until 03/11/2021.
+Our next release is scheduled for 03/15/2021.

 # How to Contribute

 We encourage contribution to our library (you might even score some nifty swag), please see our [CONTRIBUTING](CONTRIBUTING.md) guide for details.